Quantum Reverse Shannon Theorem: Statement of results

 \section{Statement of results}

 Figure \ref{fig:Personae} shows the parties, and corresponding random variables or quantum subsystems, involved in the operation of a discrete memoryless classical channel (top left) and a discrete memoryless quantum channel (top right).
 Dashed arrows indicate additional data flows characterizing a feedback channel.
 The bottom of the figure gives flow diagrams for simulating such channels using, respectively, a classical encoder and decoder (bottom left) or a quantum encoder and decoder (bottom right).
 Shared random bits (rbits) and forward classical communication (cbits) are used to simulate the classical channel; shared entanglement (ebits) and forward quantum communication (qubits) are used to simulate the quantum channel.
-As usual in Shannon theory, the encoder and decoder typically must operate in parallel on multiple inputs in order to simulate multiple channel uses with high fidelity.
+As usual in Shannon theory, the encoder and decoder typically must operate in parallel on multiple inputs in order to simulate multiple channel uses with high efficiency and fidelity.

-Where it is clear from context we will often used upper case letters $X$, $B$, etc. to denote not only a classical random variable (or quantum subsystem) but also its marginal probability distribution (or density matrix) at the relevant stage of a protocol, for example writing $H(B)$ instead of $H(\rho^B)$.
+Where it is clear from context we will often use upper case letters $X$, $B$, etc. to denote not only a classical random variable (or quantum subsystem) but also its marginal probability distribution (or density matrix) at the relevant stage of a protocol, for example writing $H(B)$ instead of $H(\rho^B)$.
 Similarly we write $I(E;B)$ for the quantum mutual information between outputs $E$ and $B$ in the upper right side of Figure \ref{fig:Personae}.
-However it is not meaningful to write $I(A;B)$, because subsystems $A$ and $B$ don't exist at the same time.
-Thus the conventional classical notation $I(X;Y)$ for the input:output mutual information may be considered to refer, in the quantum way of thinking, to the mutual information between $Y$ and a {\em copy\/} of $X$, which could always have been made in the classical setting.
+However, it is not meaningful to write $I(A;B)$, because subsystems $A$ and $B$ do not exist at the same time.
+Thus the conventional classical notation $I(X;Y)$ for the input-output mutual information may be considered to refer, in the quantum way of thinking, to the mutual information between $Y$ and a {\em copy\/} of $X$, which could always have been made in the classical setting.

-Figure \ref{fig:CRSTQRSTtable} shows some of the known results on communications resources required to simulate classical and quantum channels under various conditions. \oldcomment{CHB we should give citation numbers for results that aren't new, ie most of them}.
+Figure \ref{fig:CRSTQRSTtable} shows some of the known results on communications resources required to simulate classical and quantum channels under various conditions.